 It is easy to think of similar or related fact situations.
-For example, suppose that a senior officer of a troubled company makes specific representations and/or agreements to a supplier who is concerned about the solvency of the officer's company in order to induce that supplier to ship (badly needed) product.
-The "thirty day goods" remedy is not available after the customer seeks the protection of either the Bankruptcy and Insolvency Act or the Companies' Creditors Arrangement Act.
-The "thirty day goods remedy", which is available in bankruptcies and receiverships, is provided for in section 81.1 of the Bankruptcy and Insolvency Act. (i.e. and during which time the product may be sold and/or transformed, rendering the thirty day goods remedy similarly unavailable when the stay is lifted - regardless of whether the reorganizational effort turns out to be successful).
-These shortcomings in the "thirty day goods" remedy are now fairly well known.
-So suppose that the supplier makes clear to the officer that the supplier knows that the officer's company is in financial difficult and asks for some kind of guarantee that the supplier will be paid.
-Suppose that the officer of the troubled company makes a statement to the effect that he has authority to speak for the solvent parent company of the troubled company and that both he (the officer) and the parent company will make sure that the account gets paid "no matter what."
+For example, suppose that a senior officer of a troubled company makes specific representations to and/or agreements with a supplier who is concerned about the solvency of the officer's company in order to induce that supplier to ship (badly needed) product.
+The "thirty-day goods" remedy is not available after the customer seeks the protection of either the Bankruptcy and Insolvency Act or the Companies' Creditors Arrangement Act.
+The "thirty-day goods remedy", which is available in bankruptcies and receiverships, is provided for in Section 81.1 of the Bankruptcy and Insolvency Act, during which time the product may be sold and/or transformed, rendering the thirty-day goods remedy similarly unavailable when the stay is lifted, regardless of whether the reorganization effort turns out to be successful.

+These shortcomings in the "thirty-day goods" remedy are now fairly well known.
+Suppose, therefore, that the supplier makes clear to the officer that the supplier knows that the officer's company is in financial difficulty and asks for some kind of guarantee that the supplier will be paid.
+Suppose that the officer of the troubled company makes a statement to the effect that he has authority to speak for the solvent parent company of the troubled company and that both he